-The .following( ) operator extracts information from one or more paragraphs of a string.
-If the literal string match appears in a line, then whatever follows after the match is the result.
+The .following( ) operator extracts information from one or more paragraphs of a string using a literal quoted string as the match (i.e. no regex support).
+If match appears in a line, then whatever follows after the match is the result.
 If match appears in more than one line, the return value is a list of results.

 For example, if the text of a note is:

 From: Mark To: Clotilde Subject: Mignardise

 would return "Clotilde".

 would return "Mark;Clotilde:Mignardise".

 In addition, the .following() operator binds any text that precedes the match(ed) string to $0.
 If the match appears several times, the first prefix is bound to $0, the second to $1, and so forth.

 The .following() operator's argument is interpreted as a sequence of characters, not a regular expression.
 If the flexibility of regular expressions is needed, use .find() instead.